danielstieber/CodaPHP/README.md

 The method names are inspired by the wording of the [official Coda API documentation](https://coda.io/developers/apis/v1beta1) and are listed below.

 ### Parameters
 All parameters can be found in the [official Coda API documentation](https://coda.io/developers/apis/v1beta1).
-Just add an associativve array with your parameters to selected functions.
+Just add an associative array with your parameters to selected functions.
 The parameter _useColumnNames_ is set true by default in all 'row' functions.
 I list the important ones below.

 ### Response
 In case of success, responses are mostly untouched but converted to PHP arrays.
 Exception is `insertRow()` function, which provides a boolean true in case of success.